Dealing with your child's divorceWritten by Greg Smalley

 Be careful with financial assistance

 Divorce is expensive.
-Your child may ask for financial help as the attorney’s fees, court costs, tax implications, child custody evaluations, real estate appraisals and sale of a home add up.
+Your child may ask for financial help as the lawyer's fees, court costs, tax implications, child custody evaluations, real estate appraisals and sale of a home add up.
 As you and your spouse pray about providing financial assistance, remember to guard against creating financial dependency.
 Providing temporary financial help – such as a place to stay – means much.
 But don’t overdo it.
 If you decide to help financially, be clear about the amount.
 Also, let your child know whether you’re giving the money or loaning it.
 If it’s a loan, clarify the parameters in writing: Make a simple contract everyone signs to prevent misunderstandings and protect the parties involved.

-One final note about finances: Meet with your attorney or accountant to make changes to your will or trust.
+One final note about finances: Meet with your lawyer or accountant to make changes to your will or trust.
 It’s also worth checking (and changing) co-signed loans or business transactions made with a former son- or daughter-in-law.

 Be a safe place for your grandchildren